telefonicaid/fiware-orion/doc/manuals/user/metadata.md

 }
 ```

-At the present moment, NGSIv2 doesn't allow to delete individually metadata elements once introduced.
+At the moment, NGSIv2 doesn't allow to delete individual metadata elements once introduced.
 However, you can delete all metadata updating the attribute with `metadata` set to `{}`.

 Note that, from the point of view of [subscriptions](walkthrough_apiv2.md#subscriptions),
 changing the metadata of a given attribute is considered a change even
-if attribute value itself hasn't changed.
+though the attribute value itself hasn't changed.

 ## Custom attribute metadata (using NGSIv1)